-NTIA’s Office of Telecommunications and Information Applications (OTIA) administers grant programs that further the deployment and use of technology in America, laying the groundwork for sustainable economic growth; improved education, public safety, and health care; and the advancement of other national priorities.
+NTIA’s Office of Telecommunications and Information Applications (OTIA) administers the Broadband USA program, the National Broadband Availability Map (NBAM), and provides support for the American Broadband Initiative (ABI).
+These programs help to further the deployment and use of broadband technology which lays the groundwork for sustainable economic growth, improved education, public safety, health care, and the advancement of other national priorities.

-NTIA manages two broadband grant programs funded by the American Recovery and Reinvestment Act: the Broadband Technology Opportunities Program (BTOP) and the State Broadband Initiative (formerly called the State Broadband Data and Development Grant Program).
-Through these programs, NTIA is overseeing an investment of approximately $4 billion in projects throughout the United States to support the deployment of broadband infrastructure, enhance and expand public computer centers, encourage sustainable adoption of broadband service, and promote statewide broadband planning and data collection activities.
-The State Broadband Initiative is also responsible for creation and maintenance of the National Broadband Map.
+- The Broadband Technology Opportunities Program (BTOP) and the State Broadband Initiative, an investment of approximately $4 billion in projects throughout the United States to support the deployment of broadband infrastructure, enhance and expand public computer centers, encourage sustainable adoption of broadband service, and promote statewide broadband planning and data collection activities.

-- A grant to the Public Broadcasting System as part of the Warning Alert and Response Network.
+- OTIA also continues to monitor a grant to the Public Broadcasting System as part of the Warning Alert and Response Network.

 Office of Telecommunications and Information Applications